Want the perfect workout program?Take Quiz

 There are a few common causes of weak hamstring:

-If you have access to a barbell and plates, there will be no better movements for developing mass in your hamstrings than the following four exercises.
+If you have access to a barbell and plates, there are no better movements for developing mass in your hamstrings than the first four exercises.
 Why?
 Because you can create heavier loads and progressive overload as you get strong using barbells and weighted plates better than any other training equipment.

 Note: For greater activation of the hamstrings, keep your knees in line with your hips.
 The wider the stance, the more glute activation you will get.

 Here are some great hamstring exercises that you can do at home (and at the gym of course too).
-We will start with bodyweight movements, then we will show you a couple of other movements that you can do with some common home gym equipment.
+We will start with bodyweight movements for hamstrings, then we will show you a couple of other movements that you can do with some common home gym equipment, such as a swiss ball and resistance bands.

 This is a great exercise for your hamstrings, glutes and the entire posterior chain.
 To do this exercise, get into a glute bridge, then slowly walk your feet out, with very short and controlled steps forward.
 Then return them back with the same short choppy steps.
 Make sure you keep tension and focus on your hamstrings for the entire movement.
 Note: if you spread your legs or bring your feet closer together, you will target your hamstrings differently.